wp-plugins/dukapress/readme.txt

 = 2.3 =
 * Enhanced DukaPress security greatly by making it impossible for people to order items that are out of stock or to order more items than the inventory quantity.
-* Introduced a “Buy Now” button that redirects directly to PayPal instead of taking you to the checkout page.
+* Introduced a ï¿½Buy Nowï¿½ button that redirects directly to PayPal instead of taking you to the checkout page.
-* Introduced a “Buy Now” button that redirects directly to PayPal instead of taking you to the checkout page.
+* Introduced a ï¿½Buy Nowï¿½ button that redirects directly to PayPal instead of taking you to the checkout page.
 * Added new shortcodes.
 * Added the ability for shop admins to edit the content of emails sent out to customers from within DukaPress settings.
 * Updated timthumb.php to fix numerous security vulnerabilities associated with it.